Score and progress calculation

 Example:

-When a student finished 2/10 exercises in a package, his progress is 20%
+When a student finished 2/10 exercises in a package, their progress is 20%

 Score: The score per package is the average of all the highest scores per exercise that have at least one attempt.